jbrakensiek/CORBITS/README.md

 Examples
 --------

-There are currently two usage examples for CORBITS.
+There are currently three usage examples for CORBITS.

 * kepler-11: Reproduces the data making the golden curve in Figure 4 of Lissauer, et. al., 2011.
 See [here](http://arxiv.org/abs/1102.0291).
 * period-dist: Produces a period-ratio distribution of the Kepler Candidates (KOIs) which is geometrically debiased.
 It utilizes the most recent data from the NASA Exoplanet Archive.
 Summary histograms using matplotlib can be made with `make period-hist`.